My shopping cart

 Spread a generous layer of olive oil in a large dish and lay the chops in the oil in one layer, flip to coat the other side, then place the dish in the freezer for half an hour (the olive oil should thicken and solidify).
 You can also use a more solid fat like lard, in which case you can skip the freezing step.

-Heat a large skillet, griddle, or grill on high.
+Heat a large skillet or griddle over medium high heat.
+Or prep a broiler or grill on high.